-PJM will open its new Cycle 1 cluster this year, with an application deadline of April 27, 2026.
-For developers, preparation now will pay off later.
+PJM's Cycle 1 cluster window is currently open, with an application deadline of April 27, 2026.
 Entry into the cycle depends on having commercial documentation, technical inputs, and site control locked down before the window closes.

 At a minimum, projects should be ready to submit:

-Large withdrawals in Transition Cycle #2 (TC2) could change the landscape of network upgrades in that cycle, and consequently the available capacity for Cycle 1 projects.
-Many TC2 projects withdrew because of preexisting violations, largely driven by change in deliverability study methodology and the lag between Interconnection Planning and Regional Transmission Expansion Plan (RTEP) planning activities.
+Developers need to be well prepared because PJM's available capacity for Cycle 1 projects within Transition Cycle #2 (TC2) also has the potential to shift due to large withdrawals.
+Many TC2 projects have withdrawn because of preexisting violations, largely driven by change in deliverability study methodology and the lag between Interconnection Planning and Regional Transmission Expansion Plan (RTEP) planning activities.
 This may propagate into Cycle 1 in various degrees.

 Proper prospecting at this point must go beyond high-level injection studies or running automated analysis software.
 Instead, it must focus on employing the right expertise that understands PJM’s multi-dimensional interconnection landscape, including: